 Description: The After School Program is designed to increase the academic, social, and emotional development of students and to assist them in meeting or exceeding state and local standards, especially in reading and math.

-Volunteer Activities/Events: Leading fun activates and projects to help the kids learn (ex. arts and crafts, boxing club, cooking, science, sports, games, etc).
+Volunteer Activities/Events: Leading fun activates and projects to help the kids learn (ex. arts and crafts, running club, cooking, science, sports, games, etc).

 Contact Information: Dawn Young, 620-341-2335, firstname.lastname@example.org

 Description: The ALS Association’s sole purpose is to provide care and support to the individuals and families who are affected by ALS (Amyotrophic Lateral Sclerosis), which is a neurodegenerative disease that usually attacks both upper and lower motor neurons and causes degeneration throughout the brain and spinal cord.
 They focus on fundraising and increasing awareness of ALS.

 Volunteer Activities/Events: Participating in or helping run the Walk to Defeat ALS and planning other fundraising activities/events.